What Is Title I ?

 What if this isn't a good fit for my child?

 Eligibility is based on assessment data, and a team of school professionals work together to determine which students might benefit from intervention.
-However, we understand that parents may have valid reasons for declining the opportunity.
+However, we understand that parents may have valid reasons for declining the opportunity, and screening data might not always accurately represent your child's needs or abilities.
+Please take into consideration all the variables (scheduling, classroom performance, self-esteem & confidence, test anxiety or performance, other supports already in place like at-home tutoring) in order to accept or decline.
+Talk to your child's teacher.
 Your child's participation in the program is your decision.

-Parents may opt-out of Title I services, but we encourage them to first discuss their decision with the student's teacher.
-An opt-out form is attached to your notification email for this purpose, and we ask that you sign and return the form if you wish to decline the opportunity.
+Parents may opt-out of Title I intervention using the opt-out form that is attached to the notification email for this purpose.
+We ask that you sign and return the form (via email is fine) if you wish to decline the opportunity.

 Who can I contact for more information?